keenlabs/KeenClient-Java/README.md

 The `KeenClient` base class relies on three interfaces to abstract out behaviors which specific client implementations may wish to customize:

+* `HttpHandler`: This interface provides an abstraction around executing HTTP requests.
 * `KeenJsonHandler`: The client uses an instance of this interface to serialize and de-serialize JSON objects.
 This allows the caller to use whatever JSON library is most convenient in their environment, without requiring a specific (and possibly large) library.
 * `KeenEventStore`: This interface is used to store events in between `queueEvent` and `sendQueuedEvents` calls.
 The library comes with two implementations:
   * `RamEventStore`: Stores events in memory.
 This is fast but not persistent.